 CBD may help curb cravings, but there’s another reason why regular weed smoking may fight obesity: tolerance.
 In an interview with Time, Daniele Piomelli, a professor of pharmacology at the University of California, Irvine explains that repeated substance use may actually dull the CB1 receptors over time.
 He states:

 “This has been shown to happen in people who smoke marijuana.
 This weakening of [these receptors] translates into a lower risk for obesity and diabetes because the inactive receptor would be unable to respond to our own cannabis-like molecules, which we know are important in keeping us chubby.”

 We know that the more weed you smoke, the more weed you need to smoke in order to get high.
-This is why so many marijuana users take “tolerance breaks”.
+This is why so many marijuana users take “tolerance breaks” (or use THC detox kits).
 Tolerance breaks every once in a while are generally good.
 They save you quite a bit of money by preventing you from needing to smoke your whole stash just to get a high.

 But, oddly enough, your tolerance for THC just might be what’s keeping your blood sugar down and some centimeters off of your waistline.